Accelo/docs/source/includes/_configuring_responses.md

 * [Empty Filters](#filters-empty-filters)
 * [Object Filters](#filters-object-filters)

 Filters may take any number of arguments, new arguments may be separated by a comma.
-Appending `_not` to any filter will return results that DO NOT satisfy the filter.
+Appending `_not` to any filter will return results that DO NOT satisfy the filter, e.g. `standing_not(active)` would return only results whose standing is not 'active'.
 Any number of filters may be [combined](#filters-combining-filters) in a single request.

 <a name="filters-basic-filters"></a>